keithalewis/math/ums.md

 ${X_t D_t = M_t - \sum_{s\le t} C_s D_s}$ is arbitrage-free_.

 _Proof_: Substitute $X_u D_u$ by this formula in $(1)$ and cancel terms in the sums.

+Every arbitrage-free model is a special case of this.

 __Example__.
 (Black-Scholes/Merton) $M_t = (r, se^{\sigma B_t - \sigma^2t/2})P$, $C_t = (0,0)$,
 $D_t = e^{-\rho t}P$ where $(B_t)$ is standard Brownian motion and $P$ is Wiener measure.